 If you are concerned about your fertility, then seeking advice from Dr Joseph Sgroi is advisable.

-Infertility can be present from birth (congenital) or can be acquired as you age.
+Causes of infertility for either men or women can be present at birth or be acquired with age.

 Female infertility can be confirmed with the following tests: